Trinidad and Tobago entry requirements for Australia passport holders

 |---|---|---|

-| Valid passport Must be valid for the duration of your stay | Your Australian passport must be valid for the entire period you plan to stay in Trinidad and Tobago.
-No minimum validity beyond your departure date is required by law, but airlines may enforce a 6-month rule — check with your carrier before flying. | Required |
+| Valid passport Must be valid for the duration of stay | Your passport must be valid for the entire time you plan to stay in Trinidad and Tobago.
+No minimum validity period beyond your departure date is required by law, but airlines may enforce 6 months — check with your carrier before flying. | Required |

-| Return or onward ticket Proof of departure from Trinidad and Tobago | Immigration officers at Piarco International Airport routinely ask for a confirmed onward or return ticket.
-Have a printed or digital copy of your flight booking ready — they will check it before stamping you in. | Required |
+| Return or onward ticket Proof of departure from Trinidad and Tobago | Immigration officers routinely ask for a confirmed onward or return ticket at Piarco International Airport.
+Without one, you may be denied boarding or entry.
+Have a printed or digital copy ready. | Required |

-| Proof of accommodation Hotel booking or host invitation | Carry a hotel confirmation, Airbnb receipt, or a letter of invitation from your host.
-Officers occasionally ask where you are staying, especially if you arrive without a clear itinerary. | Recommended |
+| Proof of accommodation Hotel booking or host invitation | Carry a printed hotel confirmation or a letter from your host with their address and phone number.
+Immigration may ask where you're staying, especially if you arrive without a clear itinerary. | Recommended |

 What happens at the border